Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Olympus digital camera is CIPA certified for 420 shots per battery charge, but could probably be pushed past this depending on conditions and the use of power saver modes.
 420 shots is comparable to the cheaper Sony A6100, but it’s far lower than what’s possible on the (also cheaper) Canon EOS Rebel SL3.
 What the Olympus digital camera offers that those competitors don’t, however, is USB charging, which means it’s fairly easy to charge on the go with a laptop or powerbank.

 Olympus cameras are well known for being extremely well made, and this Olympus digital camera is no exception.
 The camera body is constructed of a strong magnesium alloy that feels solid without being heavy or bulky.
 At just 2.1 pounds sans lens, this camera is very light and easy to carry around, which many photographers may want to do thanks to this camera’s excellent weather sealing.
 Even though this is a small, compact camera, it still sports a chunky hand grip that feels good to hold.
+Alternatively, if you want chunky point-and-shoot cameras, read our Olympus MJI vs Stylus mashup.

 The Olympus digital camera is a fantastic pick for photographers that want several shooting modes for a versatile range of shooting styles.
 If you’re looking for the greatest out-of-camera photos, you’d be better off with something like this Sony Alpha A7 III Mirrorless digital camera.
 But, if Olympus is more your style, and you can’t get over the great stuff that is included in this camera like great autofocus and outstanding in-camera image stabilization, then this is a solid choice.